-Specifically, the recipient is responsible for including the requirements of the applicable AMS Grants Division General Terms and Conditions in its subaward agreements as well as the provisions required under 2 CFR § 200.332.
+Specifically, the recipient is responsible for including the requirements of the applicable AMS Grants Division General Terms and Conditions in its subaward agreements, any program-specific terms and conditions referenced in the grant agreements, as well as the provisions required under 2 CFR § 200.332.
 If requested by AMS, recipients must provide evidence of a risk assessment plan.